splunk-terraform/terraform-provider-signalfx/website/docs/r/dashboard_group.html.markdown

 In the Splunk Observability Cloud web UI, a [dashboard group](https://developers.signalfx.com/dashboard_groups_reference.html) is a collection of dashboards.

-~> **NOTE** Dashboard groups cannot be accessed directly, but just via a dashboard contained in them.
-This is the reason why make show won't show any of yours dashboard groups.
+Dashboard groups cannot be accessed directly.
+You can access them through a dashboard within a group.

-~> **NOTE** When you want to "Change or remove write permissions for a user other than yourself" regarding dashboard groups, use a session token of an administrator to authenticate the Splunk Observability Cloud provider.
+~> **NOTE** When you want to change or remove write permissions for a user other than yourself regarding dashboard groups, use a session token of an administrator to authenticate the Splunk Observability Cloud provider.
 See [Operations that require a session token for an administrator](https://dev.splunk.com/observability/docs/administration/authtokens#Operations-that-require-a-session-token-for-an-administrator).

 ## Example